WBS-TW/CPxplorer/R/instructions_CPquant.md

 `Chromatogram Precursor M/Z`
 `Analyte Concentration`: For standards only.
 This is the standard concentrations/amounts.
 This column could be in concentration or weight/amount unit depending on the user input.
 It will affect the final quantification unit.
 `Batch Name`: For standards only.
 This will determine which standards that belongs to a concentration series as well as which carbon chain groups to quantify with the standard.
-The naming of the Batch Name should be: CarbonGroup_StandardName.
+The naming of the Batch Name should be: CarbonGroups_StandardName.
 An underscore is separator for the carbon chain group and standard name.
 Examples:
 C10-C13_StandardA.
 This standard will then be used to quantify carbon chains C10, C12, C13.
 This belongs to the StandardA which can be in different concentrations for the calibration series.
-C14_StandardB.
+C14_52%Cl.
 This standard will only quantify C14 carbon chains.
+It specifies 52% chlorine content (this information is not needed for quantification).

 ## Quantification Inputs tab